Joseph Anokye: Director General of NCA

-In January 2017, the President of Ghana, Nana Akufo-Addo, appointed Anokye as Director General of the National Communications Authority to replace William Matthew Tevie, whose term as Director General had ended.
+In January 2017, the President of Ghana, Nana Akufo-Addo, appointed Anokye as Director General of the National Communications Authority to replace William Tevie, whose term as Director General had ended.
 His appointment was welcomed by several players in the communication sector of Ghana, including the Ghana Chamber of Telecommunications.
-His position as the Director General of the Authority gives him an automatic seat on the National Communications Authority Board.
-Upon becoming the Director General of the Authority, Anokye embarked on sanitising the Ghanaian airwaves by making sure media houses operate within the stipulated guidelines.
+His position as the Director General of the Authority gave him an automatic seat on the National Communications Authority Board.

+As Director-General of the Authority, Anokye embarked on sanitising the Ghanaian airwaves by making sure media houses operate within the stipulated guidelines.
 In September 2017, the Authority sanctioned 131 media houses, threatening to close some of them due to violations.
 As Director General of the Authority, Anokye reports to the Minister for Communications and Digitalisation.